Charles Charamba

 Charles Charamba (born 27 April 1971) is a Zimbabwean gospel musician and a former pastor in the Apostolic Faith Mission Church of Zimbabwe (AFM).
-He has since started his church.
+He has since started his own church.
 Charamba's albums have been the top selling gospel music in Zimbabwe since the early 2000s.
 He has toured both Great Britain and the United States, and throughout southern Africa.
 One of Charamba's most famous songs is "Machira Chete".
-His wife, Olivia (née Maseko), is also a gospel singer, and appears with him on stage and on his albums; they are often called the "First Family of Gospel".
-According to Chinoitezvi Honour Charles charamba lives in The Surbub of Gunhill in Harare.
+His wife, Olivia (née Maseko), is also a gospel singer, and appears with him on stage and on his albums; they are often called the "First Family of Gospel".Charles Charamba lives in The Suburb of Gunhill in Harare.
 His children are also talented in music.

 Early life and education

-Charamba was born in Mudzi District, which is now in Mashonaland East Province.
+Charamba was born in Mudzi District, which is now under Mashonaland East Province.
 He attended Masarakufa Primary School and Masarakufa Secondary School in Mudzi, completing his O-Levels.
 In 1998, Charamba began his studies at the Living Waters Bible College in Tynwald, Harare, where he received his bachelor's degree in theology.
 Well after his rise to gospel music stardom, he returned to college and in 2011 received a "National Certificate in Music" from the Zimbabwe College of Music.
 In 2013, he graduated with a bachelor's degree in jazz from Africa University.